DavidBrynnHouse/Data_601_Final/README.md

 ---

-My goal for this project is to train an ML algorithm which can accuratly predict whether a song is a hit or not.
+My goal for this project is to train an ML algorithm which can accurately predict whether a song is a hit or not.

 ## Overview

 ---

-For this project I used data from the spotify API and used it to train an ML algoritm that would predict, based on attributes of a song, if it would be a hit or not.
-Using a decision tree I achived an accuracy of 82 +/- 2% accuracy.
+Artists who post their music to Spotify hope that their song will reach millions of users.
+For this project, I used data from the Spotify API and used it to train an ML algorithm that would predict, based on attributes of a song, if it would be a hit or not.
+Using a decision tree I achieved an accuracy of 82 +/- 2% accuracy.